jojo157/FundCentreGame/README.md

 ### Validation Testing

 The contact form was tested by leaving each input blank and trying to submit the form.
 The correct validation message was given for each input except the textarea.
-I had forgot to include the required parameter and updated this.
-I retested the contact form and all fields are working as expected now.
+I had forgotten to include the required parameter and updated this.
+I've re-tested the contact form and all fields are working as expected now.

 ### Compatibility Testing